 Significant figures are all the digits of an actual measurement.
 By definition, they include all of the digits we can be certain about plus one estimated digit.
 Only one digit can be estimated because estimating two digits would require mentally breaking up a space into 100 equal segments and it is impossible to do this accurately.
 The number of significant figures gives important information about the precision of a measurement.
 Precision is a measure of how close together a series of measurements of the same quantity are to each other.
 When a measurement has more significant figures it is more precise because repeated measurements of the same object will be closer together.
 For example, let us say that Rolf measures the paperclip on the first ruler above and finds that the paperclip is 2 cm long.
 If Maria measures the same paperclip she may estimate that the paperclip is 3 cm long.
 These measurements are a whole centimeter apart and are therefore not very precise.
 However, if Rolf uses the third ruler and measures the paperclip to be 2.94 cm long and Maria measures it and finds that it is 2.91 cm long then the measurements are only 0.03 cm apart.
 This is much more precise.

 Accuracy is a different idea from precision.
 Accuracy is a measure of how close a measurement is to the true or correct value.
-Sometimes accuracy can be judged, as when comparing to a standard value.
-Sometimes it is not possible to know how accurate a measurement is because it is only possible to compare the measurement to other measurements of the same thing.
+Sometimes accuracy can be judged, as when you compare your result to a standard value.
+Sometimes it is not possible to know how accurate a measurement is because it is only possible to compare the measurement to other measurements you make of the same thing.

 |Volume (± 0.1 mL)||Mass (± 0.1 g)||Density (± 0.01 g/mL|